ttray310/reading-notes-C102/README.md

-# reading-notes

-*Notes from the reading in Code Fellow!*
+#Notes from the reading in Code Fellow!

-'This' is where I will put all my notes I guess..
+*This is where I will put all my notes I guess..*

 1. Numbered
 2. List